k21971/EvilHack/doc/evilhack-changelog.md

 - Add object menu glyphs to inventory in curses mode
 - Fix: names of new ring types when type is known
 - Proper encyclopedia entries/lookup for the artifact rings
+- Fix: Convicts felt guilty when encountering the guard from a gold vault